thejaminator/slist/README.md

 # Slist
-This is a drop in replaced for the built-in mutable python list.
+This is a drop in replacement for the built-in mutable python list

 But with more post-fixed methods for chaining in a typesafe manner!!